 Figure 2.7.
 The indicators available in Builder are listed on the Indicators window.
-Indicators can be removed from the build set by un-checking the item in the "Consider" column.
+Indicators can be removed from the build set by un-checking the item in the Consider column and added to each strategy using the Include column.